|Ghost Most Foul|

 |© Patti Grayson|

 I appreciate your interest in my writing and would like to hear from you.

 For me, the writing life is the perfect mix of two opposite worlds.
-For months (years, is more apt), I sit alone in my cramped office space trying to urge words to scintillate on a page.
+For months (years), I sit alone in my cramped office space trying to urge words to scintillate on a page.
 The creative process becomes a feverish, all-consuming and solitary play-date.
 Then, the book is launched and a flurry of readings, signings and interviews commence, which is a great balm for the ague of solitude.
 But the most rewarding part is hearing directly from readers who have made a connection and enjoyed the work.
 For this, I am most grateful.

 Here are some highlights and event updates from my recent writing life.